adlnet/xAPI-SCORM-Profile/xapi-scorm-profile.md

 *  Set `timestamp` to the time the attempt was initialized, see [timestamp](https://github.com/adlnet/xAPI-Spec/blob/master/xAPI.md#417-timestamp) for details

 ### Terminating an attempt

-During the session, Statements are collected and sent to the LRS much like SCORM SCOs reporting to the LMS.
-Statements can be sent to the LRS either immediately or collected and sent as a bundle.

-To indicate termination of the SCO attempt, send a statement with the terminated ADL Verb, the object ID set to the IRI for this SCO, and the context activity's parent activity set to the course activity IRI.
+*  Create a Statement
+    *  Set `actor` to the learner's agent object
+    *  Set `verb` to the ADL Verb [terminated](http://adlnet.gov/expapi/verbs/terminated)
+    *  Set `object` to the activity object for the SCO, using the SCO IRI as the activity's ID
+    *  Set `object.definition.type` to `http://adlnet.gov/expapi/activities/lesson`
+    *  Set `context.contextActivities.grouping` array to include the attempt activity and the course activity
+    *  Set `context.contextActivities.category` array to include the xAPI SCORM Profile activity
+    *  Set `timestamp` to the time the attempt was terminated, see [timestamp](https://github.com/adlnet/xAPI-Spec/blob/master/xAPI.md#417-timestamp) for details
+    *  Set `result` to the overall result for the SCO
+         *  If success_status of the SCO is known, `success` is `true` if success_status is passed, and `false` if success_status is failed
+         *  If completion_status of the SCO is known, `completion` is `true` if completion_status is completed, and `false` if completion_status is incomplete
+         *  If score of the SCO is known, use the appropriate score property to store SCORM score data model elements, such as `score.scaled` for `cmi.score.scaled`

+### Suspending an attempt
 To suspend a SCO attempt, send a statement with the suspended ADL Verb, the object ID set to the IRI for this SCO, and the context activity's parent activity set to the course activity IRI.

+### Resuming an attempt
-And to resume the SCO attempt, send a statement with the resumed ADL Verb, the object ID set to the IRI for this SCO, and the context activity's parent activity set to the course activity IRI.
+o resume the SCO attempt, send a statement with the resumed ADL Verb, the object ID set to the IRI for this SCO, and the context activity's parent activity set to the course activity IRI.
 Continue to use the same attemptId query parameter as generated during the initialization process.

 To find the learner’s experiences of the latest attempt, query the LRS for statements with an activity ID of the SCO IRI.
 Since the LRS returns statements ordered by descending stored time, the first statement in the list should be from the latest attempt.
 Use the context activity's grouping SCO IRI, with the attemptId query parameter, to query the LRS again for all statements with a related activity ID of that attempt SCO IRI.